ruizhang1996/optimal-sparse-survival-trees-public/README.md

 - Values: Decimal within range [0,1]
 - Description: Used to limit the risk of model search space.
 This can be used to ensure that no models are produced if even the optimal model exceeds a desired maximum risk.
 This also accelerates learning if the upperbound is taken from the risk of a nearly optimal model.

+**minimum_captured_points**
+- Values: Decimal within range [1,N]
+- Description: The minimum number of points required in each leaf node.

+**number_of_buckets**
+- Values: Decimal within range [1,N'], where N' is the number of unique time points in the dataset.
+- Description: The number of buckets to use if **bucketize** is set to true.
 ### Limits

 **model_limit**